Bini the Bunny

+Bini was featured in various TV shows including The Tonight Show with Jimmy Fallon, two Netflix originals, and participated in America's Got Talent.

 Bini's most popular video with over 20 million views was created in 2016, titled "When Your Bunny is Addicted to Arcade Games".
 Bini's social pages have more than 1 million followers.
-Bini was featured in various TV shows including The Tonight Show with Jimmy Fallon, two Netflix originals, and participated in America's Got Talent.

 Background

 Bini has starred in more than 60 videos where his talents and intelligence are exemplified.
 He first became recognizable through his 2013 YouTube video "Funny bunny plays basketball -Bini the bunny".
 In 2016, Bini and his owner Shai moved from Israel to Los Angeles, California.

-Bini the Bunny's tricks include playing basketball, painting with acrylic paints on canvas, combing and brushing humans' hair, jumping, dancing and spinning on command.
-In April 2020, Bini the Bunny learned to play the guitar and shared it in his first ever guitar-playing video, in which he plays Señorita by Shawn Mendes and Camila Cabello.
+Bini the Bunny's tricks included playing basketball, painting with acrylic paints on canvas, combing and brushing humans' hair, jumping, dancing and spinning on command.
+In April 2020, Bini the Bunny learned to play the guitar and shared it in his first ever guitar-playing video, in which he plays "Señorita" by Shawn Mendes and Camila Cabello.